bitwarden/help/_articles/account/setup-two-step-login.md

 tags: [two-step login, 2fa, two factor authentication, account]
 ---

+Two-step login (or two-factor authentication) greatly increases the security of your account by requiring you to enter (in addition to your master password) a verification code generated from another app each time you log in.
+We recommend that all users activate and use two-step login with their bitwarden account.

-bitwarden supports two-step login (or two-factor authentication) by using a third-party authenticator app such as [Authy](https://authy.com/) or [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en).
+bitwarden supports two-step login by using a third-party authenticator app such as [Authy](https://authy.com/) or [Google Authenticator](https://support.google.com/accounts/answer/1066447?hl=en).
 Two-step login can only be configured from the [web vault](https://vault.bitwarden.com).

+## Enable Two-step Login

 {% warning %}
 Two-step login can permanently lock you out of your account.
 It is very important that you write down and keep your two-step login **recovery code** in a safe place in the event that you lose access to your authenticator app (see below for details).